ActivitySim/activitysim/_sources/gettingstarted.rst.txt

 and `numpy <http://numpy.org>`__.
 ActivitySim does not currently support Python 3.

-The recommended way to get your own scientific Python installation is to install Anaconda_, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.
+The recommended way to get your own scientific Python installation is to install Anaconda_ 2 64bit, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.

 Anaconda includes the ``conda`` command line tool, which does a number of useful